Master of Arts in Human Rights

 There is a $75.00 application fee required to apply for the program.

-In some cases The Graduate School may provide an application fee waiver.
+In some cases, the Graduate School may provide an application fee waiver.
 Please review the UConn Graduate School Fee Waiver Policy to see if you qualify.

 The tuition and fee schedule for graduate programs can be found on the Bursar’s website.